 A Great Lakes shipper, Captain Aaron Peer, sought shelter in the area’s natural harbor in 1834.
 As his crew explored the dense forest and rocky beach for shelter and firewood, the men came across huge flat rocks lying about the shore and forests.

 Grindstones – The Areas First Industry

 Taking samples south to Detroit, they found the stone (part of the Marshall Sandstone Formation) to be impeccably suited for paving streets, replacing Ohio flagstone as the preferred medium.
-Within a couple years, Captain Peer and his crew took advantage of the stone to sharpen their tools and began shaping them into grindstones shortly thereafter.
+Within a couple of years, Captain Peer and his crew took advantage of the stone to sharpen their tools and shape them into grindstones shortly thereafter.
 A small port grew here as the industry took hold in the forest.

 In 1836, Peer purchased 400 acres of land to establish a grindstone quarrying and manufacturing operation.
-The outcropping of Marshall Sandstone that Peer discovered was an abrasive stone with a very fine grit unique to Grindstone City and perfect for grindstones, scythe stones and hones.
+The outcropping of Marshall Sandstone that Peer discovered was an abrasive stone with a very fine grit unique to Grindstone City and perfect for grindstones, scythe stones, and hones.
 Worldwide demand soon earned the town the nickname of Grindstone Capital of the World.

 The town became a company-built town largely, with homes, a grist mill, wharves, and a booming industry with two quarries.
 A salt mining operation produced 125 barrels of salt each day during the 1870s, and the first railroad built into Grindstone City.

 So next time you get a taste for ice cream or are sick of Cheeseburgers in Caseville, make an effort to sample some Grindstone City ice cream.
 The choices are awesome.

 - Pinnebog General Store – The ruins of Champagne’s Pinnebog general store can still be seen across from Heck’s Bar.
 Pinnebog has just about faded away.